Although I have Read more [...]

 The Dusky Rats are harder to find.
 I eventually found one in May after my third or fourth visit: it was sitting on the causeway one evening.
 They are probably easiest to find in the wet season (the population peaks then I think), though I was pretty unlucky not to see one when I did a bit of trapping there one May evening.

 Spotlighting along the causeway, and some of the short trails can also be very good, though the mosquitoes can be shocking both in terms of their size and abundance.
 I remember a particularly unpleasant evening camping nearby when the mozzies were biting me through the mosquito net of my swag.
-Other animals I’ve seen at Fogg Dam include my one and only Red-cheeked Dunnart, on the edge of the receding water in a paperbark swamp (Red cheeked Dunnarts are often found on the margins of soaks as they are drying out), Water Rats, Northern (Least) Blossom Bats (you can pick up their eyeshine), along with Agile Wallabies and a couple of Common Planigales that I caught in Elliott traps.
+Other animals I’ve seen at Fogg Dam include what I think was my one and only Red-cheeked Dunnart, on the edge of the receding water in a paperbark swamp (Red cheeked Dunnarts are often found on the margins of soaks as they are drying out) though I saw it so poorly I didn’t tick it, Water Rats, Northern (Least) Blossom Bats (you can pick up their eyeshine), along with Agile Wallabies and a couple of Common Planigales that I caught in Elliott traps.
 Black Flying Foxes are pretty common there too.

 Black-footed Tree Rats, Brushtail Possums and Northern Brown Bandicoots are reasonably common in the woodland out of town (as were Northern Quolls a few years ago).
 I also saw Brushtail Possums at Howard Springs (some, but not me, split the NT Brushtail Possums as a separate species, Trichosurus arnhemensis).